-- The Statement of Comprehensive Revenue and Expense is drawn up so as to present fairly, in all material respects, the financial result of the trust for the year ended 31 December 2020; - The Statement of Financial Position is drawn up so as to present fairly, in all material respects, the state of affairs of cbm New Zealand as at 31 December 2020; and - The statement of cash flows is drawn up so as to present fairly, in all material respects, the cash flows of cbm New Zealand for the financial year ended 31 December 2020. - There are reasonable grounds to believe that cbm New Zealand will be able to pay its debts as and when they fall due.
+- The Statement of Comprehensive Revenue and Expense is drawn up so as to present fairly, in all material respects, the financial result of cbm New Zealand for the year ended 31 December 2021; - The Statement of Financial Position is drawn up so as to present fairly, in all material respects, the state of affairs of cbm New Zealand as at 31 December 2021; and - The Statement of Cash Flows is drawn up so as to present fairly, in all material respects, the cash flows of cbm New Zealand for the financial year ended 31 December 2021. - There are reasonable grounds to believe that cbm New Zealand will be able to pay its debts as and when they fall due.